tobega/tailspin-v0/TailspinReference.md

 with the same set of keys (normally referred to as attributes, because keys have a slightly different meaning in databases).
 A relation is similar to a table in a SQL database except there are no duplicate rows.

+To use relations effectively, note the correspondence with logic, that the attributes of a tuple should relate to each other in a statement that is called the predicate, e.g. "The tuple is a point with the given x and y coordinates" or "The employee with the provided names works in the department identified by the departmentId".
+If the predicate is not crisp and clear, it is a code smell that indicates your logic may be flawed.
+Beware of using "or" instead of "and" to relate attributes.
+Beware of predicates with an indefinite "a/an" instead of a definite "the".
+Especially beware of indications that the tuple may not be unique and take action to ensure uniqueness.

 A relation can be [deconstructed](#deconstructor) into a stream of structures.

 Two relations with the same set of keys can be appended together to form the union of the two sets of structures, by the built-in